 My guest today is Ramona Flume.
-Ramona and I traveled together to Japan a couple months ago, and I’ve been looking forward to having her on the show.
-We’re going to talk about the very Japanese tradition and experience of the onsen (bath).
-There are thousands of onsens around Japan and they are play an important part in Japanese tourism.
+Ramona and I traveled together to Japan, and I’ve been looking forward to having her on the show.
+We’re going to talk about tradition and experience of the Japanese onsen (bath).

 I can’t imagine a visit to Japan that doesn’t include a visit (or several visits) to an onsen, and I hope this episode, and Ramona’s tips, help get you ready for this where else to go experience.